Women in United Methodist History Research Grant

 To provide seed money (travel, secretarial services, etc.) for research projects relating specifically to the history of women in The United Methodist Church or its antecedents.
 The grant money is not to be used for equipment, publications costs, or researcher's salary.

-Grants totaling $2,500 will be available with each grant being at least $1,000 awarded at the discretion of the committee of judges.
+A grant totaling no more than $500 will be awarded at the discretion of the committee of judges.

 How candidates are chosen:

 Selection is made by a committee consisting of three persons who are historians of women in United Methodism.
 Proposals on women of color and on history at the grass roots level are especially encouraged.

 How to apply:

 The candidate must submit an application which includes the following:

 A description of the project, including the significance of the research